 - Loyalty: Easily add customer information into your system, allowing you the ability to track their purchase orders and add credit to their account.
 See when reservations have been made and assign customers to their preferred tables.

 - Menu Building: Lightspeed’s menu building functionality is one of the best I’ve seen.
 You can create a simple menu in minutes and on any device.
 It’s also simple to make changes to items, immediately informing servers of changes.
-One of the great things about mobile iPad systems is their ability to work tableside.
+One of the great things about mobile iPad systems is the ability to work tableside.
 Lightspeed Restaurant allows servers to show images of menu items to customers.

 - Reporting: Lightspeed has built its reputation partly on the depth of reporting offered.
 Though Lightspeed Restaurant doesn’t go as deep as some other products, there is still a substantial number of reports to work your way through.
 You can view revenue and receipts by the hour, day, week, and month.
 There are tailored product and product category information, specific cash register monitoring (so you can see which employees are earning the most money), and also in-depth user tracking (so you can see what your staff’s activities and performance have been like over a set period).
-If you find Lightspeed’s reporting lacking, you can tack on an advanced reporting option for $21 a month.
+If you find Lightspeed’s reporting lacking, you can tack on an advanced reporting option for $21/month.
 I usually am not a big fan of add-ons for expanded features, but in this case, Lightspeed’s basic options are relatively generous, and the advanced settings let you create your reports and feature others that are pretty intuitive and in-depth.